 The faculty and staff are pleased that you have chosen to pursue your nursing education at Valley Career & Technical Center (VCTC).
-This handbook has been created to help you answer most of your questions regarding program policies and procedures, student expectations, and faculty expectations.
+This handbook has been created to help answer questions regarding program policies and procedures, student expectations, and faculty expectations.
 Please read and use it as a reference.